Day 15 – Monday, April 6

 Flywire, a trusted and valued customer of Simpplr, has shared their Simpplr story on how the organization defined content strategy and utilized technology to scale culture but they recently had to pivot their content strategy in the wake of COVID-19 utilizing Simpplr as their single source of truth.

 The transition to remote work was done regionally as government mandates started rolling out with APAC being affected first followed by the EMEA and then the Americas.
 Flywire saw an uptick in department heads creating and updating sites to communicate consistent messaging and developments across their teams.
-With the remote work shift starting in APAC, Flywire was able to gauge what communication strategies and resources worked best and implement best practices as the shift continued across the 12 offices globally.
+With the remote work shift starting in APAC, Flywire was able to gauge what communication strategies were most effective and implement best practices as the shift continued across the 12 offices globally.

 With the widespread nature of COVID, Flywire built out a site on their Simpplr intranet platform dedicated with the latest up-to-date news and resources as the world deals with uncertain times.
 Initially, site managers were placing work from home best practices on the ‘All Company’ site but as the situation started to span longer, they saw an increase in the amount of resources for FlyMates (name for Flywire employees) and moved content to a dedicated site.
 The site houses a page dedicated to mini affinity slack channels (Remote Flymates to Quarantine Recipes to New Parent Support), a page for Google Hangout sessions and resources for meditation and mental wellness.

 During this time, leadership stepped up to conduct weekly company meetings and used a google form linked on their intranet to solicit what FlyMates wanted to know.
 The CEO conducts random AMAs to engage and chat with FlyMates.